|

 and on-line scene and motion reconstruction.

-He has been involved in various joint research projects with industry and state agencies.
+Giorgio Picci has been involved in various joint research projects with industry and state agencies.
 He has been general

-coordinator of an italian national research
+coordinator of an Italian national research

 project on New techniques for identification and adaptive control of industrial systems, funded by MIUR (the